professorwrestler/weatherfetch/README.md

 # weatherfetch
-A JavaScript CLI app to show the current weather a some system info
+A JavaScript CLI app to show the current weather and some system info